On reflections of congruence hyperbolic manifolds

 \begin{theorem} Suppose $(M_i)_{i \in \mathbb{N}}$ is an expander sequence of closed hyperbolic manifolds $M_i$ each admitting a reflection $\tau_i : M_i \rightarrow M_i$, and with $\mathrm{sys}(M_i) \rightarrow \infty$.
 Then the (possibly disconnected) hypersurface $\mathrm{Fix}(\tau_i)$ of $M_i$ does not separate $M_i$ for all sufficiently large $i \in \mathbb{N}$. \end{theorem}

 While it may seem difficult to arrange for all the conditions of Theorem \ref{thm:main} to hold simultaneously, the standard arithmetic method for constructing closed hyperbolic manifolds admitting reflections indeed results in sequences of manifolds as in Theorem \ref{thm:main}; see Remark \ref{rmk:arithmetic}.
-We felt compelled to share Theorem~\ref{thm:main}, despite its rather straightforward proof, as there appear to be misconceptions in the literature (for instance, in certain subsequent accounts of the Gromov--Thurston construction~\cite{MR892185} of exotic negatively curved manifolds) regarding the content of Remark~\ref{rmk:arithmetic}.
+We felt compelled to share Theorem~\ref{thm:main}, despite its rather straightforward proof, as there appear to be misconceptions in the literature (for instance, in certain subsequent accounts\footnote{See, for instance, \cite[\S3]{MR2350468}, where it appears to be assumed that each reflection in the dihedral group of symmetries of the input arithmetic hyperbolic manifold separates.
+This subtlety is resolved in a footnote in \cite{MR4906330}.
+That this subtlety indeed had to be addressed is indicated by our~Theorem~\ref{thm:main}.} of the Gromov--Thurston construction~\cite{MR892185} of exotic negatively curved manifolds) regarding the content of Remark~\ref{rmk:arithmetic}.
 This confusion is perhaps due to the misleading cartoons often used to depict reflections.

 We also remark that it follows from superstrong approximation \cite{MR3000503, MR3445486} that, given any closed hyperbolic orbifold $M = \Gamma \backslash \mathbb{H}^n$, arithmetic or otherwise, there is an expander sequence of regular oriented finite manifold covers $M_i \rightarrow M$ with $\mathrm{sys}(M_i) \rightarrow \infty$.
 Thus, for instance, if~$\Gamma$ contains a reflection of $\mathbb{H}^n$, then the $M_i$, and the reflections $\tau_i$ induced on the $M_i$, are as in Theorem~\ref{thm:main}.